 “Well, your dad couldn’t stop teaching me and everyone else.
 I was much younger back then.
 I am an old frog now.”

 “No, you’re not!
 You are pretty!
-Remember how you have always told me to have confidence in myself for years?
+Remember those times you yakked at me to have confidence in myself for years?
 So, don’t put yourself down!”

 “You’re not wrong there, my little chickadee.”